-You are invited to the Upstate Creative Corps Listening Session in Mendocino County
+Listen to the Upstate Creative Corps Listening Session in Mendocino County

 County arts agencies across California’s Upstate Region are thrilled to be working alongside one another on a new workforce development opportunity for artists and cultural practitioners, arts and social service sector organizations.

-On November 3 at 2 pm Arts Council of Mendocino County will co-host a California Creative Corps Listening Session at Willits Center for the Arts to present key information and invite a conversation on how artists can help communities tackle issues most critical to them, as part of an Upstate Listening Tour across 19 counties.
+On November 3 at 2 pm Arts Council of Mendocino County co-hosted a California Creative Corps Listening Session at Willits Center for the Arts to present key information and invite a conversation on how artists can help communities tackle issues most critical to them, as part of an Upstate Listening Tour across 19 counties.

 The 2021-22 State Budget included a $60 million one-time General Fund allocation for the California Arts Council to implement the California Creative Corps pilot program, a media, outreach, and engagement campaign designed to increase awareness related to issues such as public health, water and energy conservation, climate mitigation, and emergency preparedness, relief, and recovery.

 Says, Alyssum Wier, Executive Director at the Arts Council of Mendocino County, “At the core of the Creative Corps are people – community members who play a vital role in civic engagement and social justice.
 We invite community members to come together with artists, arts and social service organizations, movement leaders, civic and business leaders, and policy makers for this critical conversation.”

 Eliza Tudor, Executive Director at Nevada County Arts Council, who will be joining Mendocino County for its Listening Session, says: “Together, we will be introducing what the State sees as a new method of evaluating the relative health of communities.
 Using the California Healthy Places Index we are identifying issues that are specific to Mendocino County, inviting input on solutions, and inviting artists to position themselves to create awareness around them.”